kiquetal/reviewsKiquetales/funJS/notestBooks.md

      function of fewer arguments.
 The resulting function contains the fixed parameters in its closure and is completely evaluated on the subsequent call.

+    function filter(arr, predicate)
+{

+    let idx=-1,
+    len=arr.length;
+     result=[];
+     while(++idx<len)
+     {
+         let value=arr[idx];
+         if(predicate(value,idx,this)){
+         result.push(value);
+         }

+     }
+    return result;

+}

+    Tuples offer more advantages:

+        Inmutable
+        Once created you can't change a tuple's internal contents.
+        Avoid creating ad hoc types.
+        Tuples can relatae values that may have no relationship at all to each other.
+So defining and instantiating new types solely for grouping data together makes your model unnecesarily convoluted.
+        Avoid creating heterogenous arrays
+        Working with arrays contining different types of elements is hard because it leads to writting code filled with lots of defensive type checks Traditionally, arrays are meant to store objects of the same type.

+    So unlike currying, calling consoleLog with just one argument won't return a new function and will instead evaluate with the last one set to undefined.But you can continue applying partial arguments to consoleLog by using _partial again.

+    Example partial

+    String.prototype.first=_.partial(String.prototype.substring,0,_);
+    'Functional Programming'.first(3);

+    const Scheduler=(function(){
+        const delayedFn=_.bind(setTiemout,undefined,_,_)

+        return{
+        delay5:_.partial(delayedFn,_,5000),
+        delay10:_.partial(dellayedFn,_,10000)
+        }

+    })();

+    Scheduler.delay5(function(){
+      console.log('Executing After 5 seconds');
+    });

+    Functional composition: separating description from evaluation.

+    Functional composition is a process used to group together complex behavior that has been broken into simpler tasks.
+I defined it briefly in chapter I, and now I'll explain it in detail.
+    Let's go over a quick example that uses Rambda's R.compose to combine two pure functions:

+    const str='We can only see a short distance ahead but we can see plenty there that needs to be done';
+    cons explode=(str)=>str.split(/\s+/);
+    const count=(arr)=>arr.length;

+    const countWords=R.compose(count,explode);

+    countWords(str);

+    The result of composition is another function that waits to be called with its respective argument: the argument to countWords.
+    Separating a function's description from its evaluation.

+    Using compose

+    const trim = (str) => str.replace(/^\s*|\s*$/g,'')
+    const normalize=(str)=>str.replace(/\-/g,'');
+    const validateLength=(param,str)=>str.length==param;
+    const checkLengthSsn=_.partial(validLenght,9);

+    const cleanInput=R.compose(normalize,trim);
+    const isValidSSn=R.compose(checkLengthSsn,cleanInput);

+    `Entire program can be built from the combination of other side effect-free, pure program or modules`